Getting Started

 Thumbnail

-• Next you’ll have two options Full Scan or Scan Navigation Sequence Only.
-A Full Scan covers the entire web application, while a navigation sequence-only scan focuses solely on the pages you visit during recording.
-In our example, lets select Full Scan.
+• Next you’ll have two options Full Scan or Scan Recorded Pages & Actions.
+A Full Scan covers the entire web application, while a Scan Recorded Pages & Actions scan only the pages you visit during recording.

 Thumbnail